NarayanaGudiwada/Nodejs-backend-learning-Todo-/README.md

 This purpose of this repo is used to build backend using Node, Express and Mongo DB by gradually learning and implementing standard coding practices

-Folder structure of Node js server
+Folder structure of Node js server(To be followed)

 my-express-app/
 ├── src/